gijsvn/Multi-Quantile-Precipitation-Nowcasting/README.md

-# Beyond MSE: Improving Precipitation Nowcasting with Multi-Quantile Regression
+# Improving Precipitation Nowcasting with Multi-Quantile Regression

-Official implementation for the paper **"Beyond MSE: Improving Precipitation Nowcasting with Multi-Quantile Regression"** by Gijs van Nieuwkoop and Siamak Mehrkanoon.
+Official implementation for the paper **"THIS IS A PLACEHOLDER"** by Gijs van Nieuwkoop and Siamak Mehrkanoon.

 This repository investigates whether a deterministic precipitation nowcasting architecture can be improved by changing the training objective rather than the model architecture.
 Using **SmaAt-UNet** as a controlled test case, the experiments compare conventional pointwise losses, namely MSE and MAE, with a **multi-quantile pinball loss**.
 The quantile model predicts multiple conditional quantiles of future precipitation, with the median output used as the central deterministic nowcast and higher quantiles used as risk-sensitive forecasts for heavier precipitation.